Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Terra glanced around.
 They were surrounded by a legion of Werelupes wearing skins and furs, accessorised with jewellry fashioned from bones and fangs.
 Firelight reflected in their glowing eyes.
 Just like last time.
 Her heart slammed against her chest.

-Out of the corner of her eye, she caught sight of a quivering bundle of turquoise.
+Out of the corner of her eye, Terra caught sight of a quivering bundle of turquoise.
 Pharazon was surrounded by leering Werelupes, his wings tucked close to his back, looking like he was about to pass out.
 “B-beware the b-beast that s-smiles,” he stammered, staring in horror at the Werelupe King.

 The king turned back to her.
 “How many Neopets do you have now?” he asked.